zakaria-mzouti/zakaria-mzouti.github.io/_publications/2010-10-01-paper-title-number-2.md

 ---
-title: "Heterogeneity and the amplification of monetary shocks: A Two-Sector TANK model with [Clerc Pierrick](http://example.com)"
+title: "Heterogeneity and the amplification of monetary shocks: A Two-Sector TANK model with [Clerc Pierrick] (http://example.com)"
 collection: Working papers
 category: Working papers
 ---